-- 1. What new words did we learn last week? - 2.
-Can you give me an example of how to use one of the new vocabulary words?
-Thank and appreciate students for sharing their responses.
+1. What new words did we learn last week?

+2. Can you give me an example of how to use one of the new vocabulary words?

 We will learn about (The teacher should talk about what we would be learning in the upcoming 3 days to create excitement).